Binsuluk Forest Reserve

-Binsuluk Forest Reserve is a protected forest reserve on the Klias Peninsula, in Beaufort District of Interior Division, Sabah, Malaysia.
+Binsuluk Forest Reserve, also Binsulok Forest Reserve, is a protected forest reserve on the Klias Peninsula, in Beaufort District of Interior Division, Sabah, Malaysia.
 It was designated as a Class 1 Protection Forest by the Sabah Forestry Department in 1992.
 Its area is 12,106 ha.
 The reserve is mostly flat, consisting mostly of peat swamp forest, with a small area of mangroves.
 The peat forests within this reserve, along with those in the nearby Klias Forest Reserve, are the last peat forests in Sabah.

 Being mostly peat forest, the reserve faces high fire risks.
 Large fires occurred in 1997–98, burning most of the park.
 In 2016 large fires in peat bogs, which were caused by fires spread to Binsuluk and other forest reserves from nearby open burning, contributed to the 2016 Malaysian haze.
 Over half of the reserve were burnt during this event.
 Open burning caused yet another forest fire in 2020, this time burning 274 ha.